jovmar34/SEC/README.md

 **Note2:** In -Dws.i=y, y is the serverId (e.g: 1, max:16)

+## Testing Criptographic mechanisms
+In order to test criptographic mechanisms, we made some JUnit tests.
+Those tests can be found in folder test ...

 ## Testing Bizantine Servers
 In order to test the dependability requirements for bizantine servers, the process is: